The blog posts are:

 Let’s take a closer look at one of these service groups, and expand this one.

 We’ve got that it’s HTTP at the top.
-We’ve got our protocols here at the bottom – SSL, HTTP/2.
-The green box on the left: these are the ports that are accepting your inbound Layer 7 traffic.
+We’ve got our protocols here at the bottom: SSL, HTTP/2.
+The green box on the left – these are the ports that are accepting your inbound Layer 7 traffic.
 These green boxes on the right are the routes to your server pools on the backend.
 You can see the server pools on the far right.
-This right sidebar – the config viewer: as you assemble all of these elements together, this config will build out live, dynamically, as you work, to show you the configuration that you’re constructing.
+This right sidebar is the config viewer: as you assemble all of these elements together, this config will build out live, dynamically, as you work, to show you the configuration that you’re constructing.

 Rachael’s now going to check to make sure that this system is up and running.

-Go to stage.nginxlab.com – that’s the URL.
-There it is.
-It’s up.
+Rachael: I’ll go to stage.nginxlab.com – that’s the URL.
+And there it is: it’s up.

-Now, we’re going to be using the handy-dandy clone feature in the stage service group to copy all of the configuration elements over to our production service group.
-She’s targeting the production as a place where the clone will go.
-She’s making some changes to the domain, and the domain alias, so that they match the production system.
+Now, we’re going to be using the handy‑dandy clone feature in the Ingenious Stage service group to copy all of the configuration elements over to our Ingenious Production service group.
+Now she’s specifying Ingenious Production as the place where the clone will go.
+She’s making some changes to the Domains and Domain Alias fields, so that they match the production system.
 We have HTTP/2, HTTPS.
 We’re redirecting HTTP traffic.
 Again, our advanced configurations are preserved.